Mirror Mirror (film): Plot

 The Queen enters her Mirror House to consult her reflection, the Mirror Queen.
 She has her temporarily turn Brighton into a cockroach as punishment for his betrayal and deception and requests a love potion to make Alcott fall in love with her, the same one she once used on Snow White's father.

-It turns out to be a "puppy love" potion, however, and Alcott becomes devoted to her like a puppy.
-Because of this, he agrees to marry her.
+The Queen accidentally gives him a "puppy love" potion, however, so Alcott becomes devoted to her like a puppy.
+Due to this, he agrees to marry her.
 Using dark magic, the Mirror Queen attacks Snow White and the dwarfs with two giant marionettes, but she defeats them by cutting their strings.

 On the day of her wedding, the Queen arrives to find that Snow White and the dwarfs have raided the party and abducted Alcott.
 For her inability to handle bandits and for lying about Snow White's death, the aristocrats demand for her to be deposed.
 Back in the hideout, Snow White breaks the spell on Alcott with true love's kiss.

 Snow White encounters the Queen, who sends the Beast after her.
 It manages to catch her, but hesitates in killing her.
 Snow White sees the Beast wearing a necklace with a moon charm on it similar to the Queen's, and cuts it off, breaking the curse and restoring the Beast to its true form: her father.
-The Queen then ages rapidly, and the Mirror Queen asks if she's ready to know the price for using dark magic.
+The Queen then ages rapidly, and the Mirror Queen asks if she is ready to know the price for using dark magic.

 Grateful to Alcott for his assistance, the King agrees to let him marry his daughter and never sees his ex-wife, the evil queen, again.
-At their wedding, an old hag in a hooded robe appears and offers Snow White an apple as a wedding gift.
+At their wedding, an old hag in a hooded robe appears, offering Snow White an apple as a wedding gift.
 Snow White accepts it and is about to bite it before realizing that the hag is the Queen.

-She cuts a piece from the apple with her father's dagger and hands it to her.
-The Queen accepts defeat and takes the apple as The Mirror Queen affirms it was Snow White's story after all before the Mirror House shatters.
+Snow White cuts a piece from the apple with her father's dagger and hands it to her.
+The Queen accepts defeat, takes the apple and vanishes.
+The Mirror Queen affirms it was Snow White's story after all before the Mirror House shatters.
 Snow White, Prince Alcott, the King, and the dwarfs live happily ever after.